Back to Careers

 linkedin-icon-green

 Min received his B.S. in Electrical Engineering at the University of Michigan and worked for five years as a product engineer at Samsung Austin Semiconductor.
 He received his Ph.D. in Chemical and Systems Biology at Stanford University, where he researched growth factor and cell cycle signaling in the laboratory of Tobias Meyer.
 He completed his postdoctoral training at Stanford University (laboratory of Thomas Rando), where he leveraged single-cell genomics and chemical and genetic screening to investigate the mechanisms of skeletal muscle stem cell fate specification.
-Min received an NIH F32 postdoctoral fellowship and is a co-author on 17 publications.
+Min has over 2400 citations and an H-index of 16 (Google Scholar).

 Learn more about Min